resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 checksums are used to enforce transport validity (ensure that download was not corrupted during transfer).

-This implies, that to get one artifact, resolver needs to issue two HTTP reuests: one to get the artifact itself, and one to get the checksum.
+This implies, that to get one payload (artifact JAR, POM or metadata), resolver needs to issue two HTTP requests: one to get the artifact itself, and one to get the reference checksum.

-By using "smart checksums" feature, we are able to half the issued HTTP request count, as many services and Maven Central emit the reference checksums in the artifact response itself (as HTTP Headers), so we are able to get the artifact and it's checksum using only one request.
+By using "smart checksums" feature, we are able to half the issued HTTP request count, as many services along Maven Central emits the reference checksums in the artifact response itself (as HTTP headers), hence, we are able to get the artifact and reference checksum using only one request.

 ## Sonatype Nexus 2